BaoPham92/js-intro/readme.md

 - Describe the role Javascript plays alongside HTML and CSS.
 - List and describe the primitive data types.
+- Define and use complex data types.
+- Practice proper JS syntax and semantic variable naming.
 - Describe uses of mathematical operators in Javascript.
 - Define type coercion.
-- Define and use complex data types.
 - Explain the difference between `prompt` and `console.log`
-- Practice proper JS syntax and semantic variable naming.
-- Differentiate between true & false && truthy & falsey
+- Differentiate between `true` & `false` && ***truthy*** & ***falsey***
+- Write an if, else if, and else statement in JS
 - Describe why control flow is utilized in computer programming
-- Write an if, else if, and else statement in JS
 - Write a for loop and while loop in JS and differentiate between them
 - Utilize loops to iterate through complex data types

 ## Framing
 We've dabbled with HTML and CSS.
 There's a bit of interactivity we can program through CSS but not nearly enough!
-How can we start to add logic and behaviors to our web apps? ..
+How can we start to add logic, data-handling, and behaviors to our web apps? ..
 Enter javascript.

 # HTML, CSS and Javascript (20/20)